-Sometimes a leader sticks around too long.
-I am a big fan of Arsenal Football Club and this has become a much more difficult chore than it used to be.
-The club that used to be known for its innovative offensive play-making and rock solid defense has become sadly predictable to defend and quite easy […]
+Sadly, sometimes a leader sticks around too long.
+I am a huge fan of Arsenal Football Club and this has become a much more difficult chore than it used to be.
+The club that used to be known for its innovative offensive playmaking and rock-solid defense has become sadly predictable to defend and quite easy […]

 Leadership is not for the faint of heart.
 It certainly has its ups and downs and can test anyone’s emotional fortitude.
 However, this is the very reason so few people can do it well.
 If you take every small slight and failure personally, the job will eat you alive.
 Whenever you assume a position of responsibility, you automatically also assume a roster of critics and malcontents who aren’t always aligned with your leadership vision.
 Since you can’t realistically fire everyone who disagrees with you (nor is this advisable), then you need to figure out other ways to handle the pressures and scrutiny.